 Revamped interface builder

 For many mobile app development experts across the world, this is the biggest new feature that Xcode 8 brings to the table.
-The interface builder of the IDE have undergone a complete makeover – with a clear focus on making things as customized as possible for third-party developers.
-At the time of checking out the app storyboards (through bird’s eye view), the interfaces and layouts can be edited with ease.
+The interface builder of the IDE has undergone a complete makeover – with a clear focus on making things as customized as possible for third-party developers.
+At the time of checking out the app storyboards (through a bird’s eye view), the interfaces and layouts can be edited with ease.
 The appearance of any new application on Apple devices can be previewed live directly from the new version of the IDE – while the ‘Pan & Zoom’ feature has become significantly faster (that too, without any deprecation of vibrancy).
 Developers and app clients can view the same interface (even when the UI is modified according to size classes and/or devices are changed) – adding a layer of consistency.
 The new interface builder of Xcode 8 does a good job of accelerating the entire app development cycle.

 Image code completion

-Xcode 8 goes a long way towards relieving app developers from the hassles of using third-party plugins.
+Xcode 8 goes a long way toward relieving app developers from the hassles of using third-party plugins.
 A classic example of this would be the native code completion for images that the latest IDE version boasts of.
 The plugin can be invoked with the following line of code:

 let image = UIImage(named: “xyz”)